muhammetozkaraca/hugo-apero/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  After not having a good graduate application cycle, I am currently not working or affiliated with any institution.
+  After not having a good graduate application cycle, I am not working or affiliated with any institution for now.
 I use this time to further advance my coding skills, my French, and complete the projects I had planned previously.
 show_outro: true
 outro: Thank you for your time.
 ---